Online Colleges in California

 The NCES reports that in 2018, 11.6% of California’s undergraduate and graduate students were enrolled in exclusively online degree programs, while 17.5% were enrolled in a hybrid of online and on-campus courses.

 Top universities across California offer online degree programs at all levels.
 Highly-ranked California Baptist University (CBU) offers more than 40 online bachelor, master and doctorate degree programs.

 The state’s focus on online learning opportunities is most apparent at the community college level.

-OEI’s mission to connect the state’s community colleges resulted in the Course Exchange, launched in Spring 2017.
+OEI’s mission to connect the state’s community colleges resulted in the CVC Exchange, launched in Spring 2017.
 This tool allows students to easily register for an online course at a participating college if that same course is full or unavailable at their home school.